caroleatierney/MarshVegas/client/src/README.md

 I had a lot of CHAT GBT help, but could not have rewritten it with out it.

 ## Available Scripts
+✔️ Fix #3 — Start the backend before React

+Always start in this order:

+1️⃣ Start server

+Terminal #1:

+cd server
+node server.js

+Look for:

+Server running on port 3001
+Connected to Neon PostgreSQL

+2️⃣ Then start React

+Terminal #2:

+cd client
+npm start

+If React starts before the backend, you get the fetch failure.
 In the project's client directory, you can run:
 ### `npm start`